Arrott Transit Center

-SEPTA bus and trackless trolley service include routes 3, 5 (Front St./Market St.-Frankford T.C.), 59 (Arrott T.C.-Castor Ave./Bustleton Ave.), 75 Arrott T.C.-Wayne Junction, 89 (Front St./Dauphin St.), J (Wissahickon Ave./Chelten Ave-Bridesburg), and K East Falls-Arrott T.C.
+SEPTA bus and trackless trolley service include routes 3 (33rd Street./ Cecil B Moore Avenue.-Frankford T.C), 5 (Front St./Market St.-Frankford T.C.), 41 (Wissahickon Ave./Chelten Ave-Bridesburg), 59 (Arrott T.C.-Castor Ave./Bustleton Ave.), 75 Arrott T.C.-Wayne Junction, 89 (Front St./Dauphin St.), and K East Falls-Arrott T.C.

 History

-Arrott Transportation Center is part of the Frankford Elevated section of the line, which began service on November 5, 1922, as Margaret–Orthodox–Arrott station.
+Arrott Transit Center is part of the Frankford Elevated section of the line, which began service on November 5, 1922, as Margaret–Orthodox–Arrott station.

 Between 1988 and 2003, SEPTA undertook a $493.3 million reconstruction of the 5.5 mile Frankford Elevated line adjacent the station.
 The line had originally been built with track ballast and was replaced with precast sections of deck.
 Unlike other non-terminal stations on the Frankford El, this station was not immediately reconstructed.

 From winter 2016 to winter 2018, SEPTA rebuilt the station platforms, stairways, roof canopies, and lighting at a cost of $39.86 million.
 Elevators and tactile warning strips were also installed, bringing the station to ADA accessibility requirements.
 During this project, the station was renamed from Margaret–Orthodox to Arrott Transportation Center.
 It was initially proposed to cost $20 million and be completed from 2011 to 2013.